 With some fresh timber in place, the saga of the Glenwood Place boat ramp continues.

-Crews have replaced the metal guardrail blocking vehicle access to the small ramp at the end of Glenwood Place with a timber fence.
+Crews have replaced the metal guardrail to the small ramp at the end of Glenwood Place with a timber fence.
 The fence includes a slot in the middle where small vessels such as kayaks or canoes, or a small aluminum boat loaded into the bed of a pickup truck can access the water.

 "I wanted it to be something a little nicer than what was there," said Mayor Stephen C. Acropolis, who made the call to ditch the guardrail that was put up earlier this month, setting off a debate over whether boats on trailers should be allowed to access the Metedeconk River from the site.